mcelhens/AP-Outcomes-to-University-Metrics/Massachusetts/README.md

 3. Average distance to the five closest public universities
 4. Average distance to the five closest private not-for-profit universities
 5. Average annual enrollment for the five closest land-grant universities

-Features like total AP exam count and student count were excluded due to potential multicollinearity with population and inconsistent availability across datasets.

 ---